tylerdance/tab-sensei-frontend/README.md

 [follow this link to obtain a youTube API key - this will require having a registered Google Developers account](https://developers.google.com/youtube/v3/getting-started)
 <br/>
 ### Cloudinary
-Cloudinary is our third resourse.
+Cloudinary is our third resource.
 </br>
 [More information here](https://blog.logrocket.com/handling-images-with-cloudinary-in-react/)
 <br/>